LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-038-workforce-your-loss-halogenix-remix/index.md

   - imported/dnb-fix-038-workforce-your-loss-halogenix-remix/image1336.jpeg
 description: >-
   Atmospheric.
 Dark.
 Genius.
 Masterpiece.
-Workforce &ndash; Your Loss gets the Halogenix treatment in this week&#39;s Dnb Fix; for what can only be described as a likely contender for remix of the year.
+Workforce &ndash; Your Loss gets the Halogenix treatment in this week;s Dnb Fix; for what can only be described as a likely contender for remix of the year.
 With the end to one of the most turbulent years in recent history closing in, Halogenix is showing no signs of slowing down [...]Read More...
 published: true